Librarika/manual/docs/cataloging.md

 Cataloging new books / items in **Librarika** platform is super easy.
 We have tried our level best to keep the interface simplified, so that our librarians can spent more time with their daily duties instead of working with complex cataloging tools.

-Our simplified cataloing interface enables novice user or people with very limited experience to manage their library perfectly.
+Our simplified cataloging interface enables novice user or people with very limited experience to manage their library perfectly.
 This makes **Librarika** a suitable platform for schools, small colleges, corporate offices, NGOs, personal libraries where dedicated skilled librarians are not always available.

 ## Basics